Vignettes/PiProduction/Design/Roadmap.md

 4. Frontend base is set up with Next.js and Tailwind
 5. Login/Signup pages are implemented
 6. Basic routing and protected routes are in place
-7. Working on user profile and dashboard features
+7. User profile and dashboard features are in progress

 ## Next Steps
 1. Complete user profile implementation